surfalytics/surfalytics/_posts/2023-06-03-Introduction.md

 - Internet access 😀
 - Preferably a screen size of 15 inches or larger
-- Ideally, 16 GB of RAM (minimum 8 GB), or else it will lag
+- Ideally, 16 GB of RAM (minimum 8 GB), or else it will lag.
+No worries, Module 0 will cover the laptops question.
 - Operating systems: Windows and Mac.
-Linux will also work
+Linux will also work.
+The best option is MacOS.
-- To access AWS, you might need to enter a credit card number during registration (not before the 4th module).
+- To access AWS/Azure/GCP, you might need to enter a credit card number during registration (not before the 4th module).
-- Telegram - where you can join our chat
-- A GitHub account (we'll explain in the first homework how to set up GitHub and its use)
+- A GitHub account.
+It will be covered in the Module 0.
-- English proficiency at a reading level
 - Ability to use Google and ChatGPT 😀
 - Presence on social media to share about the course 😀